redhatci/ansible-collection-redhatci-ocp/roles/preflight/README.md

 create_operator_project            | undefined        | Optional.
 If you use this parameter, DCI would automatically create "Operator Bundle Image project" for you using `pyxis_apikey_path`. `create_operator_project` and `pyxis_operator_identifier` are incompatible options, you have to choose one of them. create_pr                          | false                                                | Optional.
 Use this option if you'd like to create a certification PR at [certified-operators](https://github.com/redhat-openshift-ecosystem/certified-operators/pulls).
 Creation of such a PR is a part of operator certification process and required to publish the operator in the catalog.
 Please do not forget to provide `github_token_path` when using this option. merge_pr                           | false                                                | Optional.
-Use this option if you'd like to merge a certification PR at [certified-operators](https://github.com/redhat-openshift-ecosystem/certified-operators/pulls).
+Use this option if you'd like to merge a certification PR at [certified-operators](https://github.com/redhat-openshift-ecosystem/certified-operators/pulls). pyxis_product_lists           | None                                 | A list of Product Listings; all of them must be created beforehand [See doc](https://redhat-connect.gitbook.io/red-hat-partner-connect-general-guide/managing-your-account/product-listing).
+It could contain one or many PLs.
+If set, it will attach all PLs to both old and new certification projects.

 ## Two modes of certification